-London is a city best explored on foot and one of the best bits about walking around town is veering off into residential areas to discover pretty streets lined with characterful houses.
+London is a city best explored on foot, and one of the best bits about walking around town is veering off into residential areas to discover pretty streets lined with characterful houses.
 The city has a real mix of architectural styles from rainbow-colored mews houses on cobblestone alleys to grand townhouses on sweeping crescents.
-We've pounded the pavements to put together a list of some of London's prettiest streets.
+Here's a list of some of London's prettiest streets.

 Fournier Street, Spitalfields